[a.k.a. Ponderosa White Pine, Bull Pine, Western Red Pine, Western Yellow Pine]

 --- Ponderosa Pine seedlings [sold out till Fall 2020]

---- Ponderosa Pine conservation grade plug transplants [available in Fall 2019]
+--- Ponderosa Pine conservation grade plug transplants [sold out till Fall 2019]

 • Comparable alternative species: Austrian Pine, Eastern White Pine, and Red Pine.
 Confused about species?
 Check out our Evergreen Tree Buyers Guide